joshfraim/Fugitive-Emission-GHGs-Data-Analysis-Case-Study/README.md

 # "Comprehensive Analysis of Fugitive GHG Emissions: Assessing and Mitigating the Environmental and Economic Impact"

+**Disclaimer**: The data utilized for this analysis was provided by the hiring team specifically for the purpose of skill assessment.

 ## Objective:
 * To analyze and evaluate the levels of fugitive greenhouse gas (GHG) emissions from various facilities of Huanle Noodles between January 1, 2021, and December 1, 2023.
 The primary aim is to identify the main contributors to fugitive emissions, assess which gases contribute the most to the total emission volume, and understand the financial implications of these emissions as energy losses or inefficiencies.
 Additionally, the objective is to recommend strategies to mitigate emissions, reduce energy waste, and minimize financial losses.